4n6nk8s/quals-2023-write-ups/CIMSTEG/readme.md

 ```
 To make sure that everything is ok now!
 We can use the given tool and hide a black-white image and try to extract it with our new script.

 We assume that everything is fine.
-Let's take a look now who can we extract data from the video!
+Let's take a look now how can we extract data from the video!

 ![](./video-gif.gif)